Santhosh231401094/SQL_DWH_Project/README.md

 # SQL_DWH_Project
-# 📊 Data Warehouse Project
+# 📊 Data Warehouse & EDA Project

 Welcome to my **Building a Data Warehouse** project!
-This hands-on project showcases the end-to-end development of a modern data warehouse — from raw data ingestion to business-ready insights — using industry-standard practices and tools.
+This hands-on project showcases the end-to-end development of a modern data warehouse — from raw data ingestion to business-ready insights — using industry-standard practices and tools and perfomed Exploratory Data Analysis(EDA).

 ---